minus5/examples-services/README.md

 In our *dev* datacenter we have several containers that manage the CI process.

-**Builder** container react on every commit to thw source code and build binaries required for creating Docker images.
+*Application builder* reacts on every commit in the source code and **builds application binaries**.
 We have separate container for each target technology.
 For example, *Go* builder builds *Go* binaries, *Rails* buidler precompiles web assets, *JS* builder builds web pages using *Webpack* etc.

-**Image build** puts together prepared binaries with *Dockerfiles*, builds new Docker images, tags them and pushes them to local Docker registry.
+*Image builder* puts together prepared binaries with *Dockerfiles*, **builds new Docker images**, tags them and pushes them to our local Docker registry.

-**Deployer** listens for remotely dispatched deploy commands and executes them on remote Docker hosts (using *docker-machine* commands).
-It also commits every change to the infrastructure repository (every deploy is a change in the infrastructure).
+*Deployer* **executes deploy commands** on remote Docker hosts (using *docker-machine*).
+It also commits every change to the infrastructure repository (every deploy is a change in the system infrastructure!).

 # Summary